cultuurnet/udb3-search-docs/workflow-status.md

 # Workflow status

-You can search by price using two methods:
+You can search by workflow status using two methods:

 * URL parameter
 * Advanced queries

 ## URL parameter

-You can filter by workflow status using the `workflowStatus` URL parameter:
+You can filter by an exact match using the `workflowStatus` URL parameter:

 ```
 GET https://search.uitdatabank.be/offers/?workflowStatus=DRAFT